suikast42/pg_exporter/README.md

 #
 #                             # [OPTIONAL] metadata fields, control collector behavior
 #    ttl: 10                  # Cache TTL: in seconds, how long will pg_exporter cache this collector`s query result.
-#    timeout: 0.1             # Query Timeout: in seconds, query that exceed this limit will be canceled.
+#    timeout: 0.1             # Query Timeout: in seconds, queries that exceed this limit will be canceled.
 #    min_version: 100000      # minimal supported version, boundary IS included.
 In server version number format,
 #    max_version: 130000      # maximal supported version, boundary NOT included, In server version number format
 #    fatal: false             # Collector marked `fatal` fails, the entire scrape will abort immediately and marked as failed